 How to Make an Iced Caramel Macchiato

 So you want an iced caramel macchiato to beat the heat during the dog days of summer?
-Why not skip the long lines, the trip to the cafe, and the hassle of changing out of your pyjamas and make your iced caramel macchiato instead?
+Why not skip the long lines, the trip to the gas station, and the hassle of changing out of your pyjamas and make your iced caramel macchiato instead?
 Trust us.
 It’s worth it.

 - Three tablespoons (45 ml) of homemade vanilla syrup

 - Three 45 ml shots of fresh espresso (135 ml in total)

 At A Glance

 - One cup of granulated sugar

 - One cup of dark brown sugar, packed

 - One vanilla bean

 - ⅛ teaspoon of good quality vanilla extract